Louis-Urbain-Aubert de Tourny

 Louis-Urbain-Aubert de Tourny (1695, in Les Andelys, Province of Normandy – 1760, in Paris) was a French administrator active in 18th century Bordeaux.

 At first maître des requêtes, in 1730 he was made intendant to Limoges.
 In 1743, he became intendant of Guyenne in Bordeaux.
 He beautified the quays on the Garonne, adding buildings, opening avenues and creating a public garden.
 He was made conseiller d'État in 1757.

+Baron Haussmann, who spent more than a dozen years in Bordeaux, saw Tourny's work as anticipating his own renovation of Paris.